constellation-daq/Constellation/docs/operator_guide/tutorials/missioncontrol.md

 ## Deducing the Configuration of the Constellation

-Due to the satellites being independent of any controller, it is possible to start multiple controllers.
-This allows to quickly check in on the Constellation without accessing to a special computer.
+Satellites are operating independently of any controller, and it is possible to start multiple controllers.
+This allows to quickly check in on the Constellation without the need to access a specific computer.
 However, controllers do not necessarily have access to the same configuration file.
 To alleviate this problem, the configuration of all satellites can be deduced from the Constellation itself.
 This can be achieved by clicking the {bdg-primary}`Deduce` button.
 This will store a configuration file with the following content: